For Release 9:30 AM ET, March 11, 2025

 The next release is scheduled for Tuesday, April 15, 2025, at 9:30 A.M.
 ET.

-About The Conference Board Leading Economic Index® (LEI) and Coincident Economic Index® (CEI) for the United Kingdom
+About The Conference Board Leading Economic Index® (LEI) and Coincident Economic Index® (CEI) for the U.K.

 The composite economic indexes are key elements in an analytic system designed to signal peaks and troughs in the business cycle.
 Comprised of multiple independent indicators, the indexes are constructed to summarize and reveal common turning points in the economy in a clearer and more convincing manner than any individual component.

 The CEI reflects current economic conditions and is highly correlated with real GDP.
-The LEI is a predictive tool that anticipates—or “leads”—turning points in the business cycle by around eleven months.
+The LEI is a predictive tool that anticipates—or “leads”—turning points in the business cycle by around seven months.

-The eight components of the Leading Economic Index® for the U.K. are:
+The eight components of Leading Economic Index® for the U.K. are:

 The four components of the Coincident Economic Index® for the U.K. are: